francesco92maura/RStudio_Notes/README.md

 # RStudio_Notes
-In this repo I create a RStudio script with the main command (comments + example) for data management using "data.table"
+In this repo I create RStudio scripts with the main command (comments + example) for data management, web scraping and so on Great thanks to Grant R. McDermott who provides a full course of data science for economists in his Git.

 Feel free to add comments, commands and suggestions!